 D. Kenneth Sargent Visiting Critics

 John May is founding partner, with Zeina Koreitem, of MILLIØNS, a Los Angeles-based design practice.
-He is Professor of Architecture and Director of the Master in Design Studies Program at the Harvard University Graduate School of Design and founding co-director (with Zeynep Çelik Alexander) of The Instruments Project—an ongoing exploration of the philosophical and historical dimensions of contemporary design technologies.
+He an Assistant Professor of Architecture and Director of the Master in Design Studies Program at the Harvard University Graduate School of Design and founding co-director (with Zeynep Çelik Alexander) of The Instruments Project—an ongoing exploration of the philosophical and historical dimensions of contemporary design technologies.

 Situated at the intersection of philosophy, technology, and the politics of environmentalism, May’s writings aim at a continual articulation of the conditions surrounding the contemporary design fields.
 His most recent book, Signal.
 Image.
 Architecture (Columbia, 2019) contemplates the psychosocial effects of transmissible electronic images, and their consequences for architecture and urbanism.
 Design Technics: Archaeologies of Architectural Practice (Minnesota, 2019; co-edited with Zeynep Çelik Alexander) explores the philosophical, historical, and political dimensions of contemporary design technologies.
 May’s essays and interviews have appeared in Log, Perspecta, Praxis, MIT Thresholds, Project, Quaderns, New Geographies, and Actar’s Verb: Crisis, among many others.